01sadra/Detoxiom/README.md

 </p>

 ## Dependecies
-I used [Dagger 2](https://github.com/google/dagger) for dependency injection and butterknife for view injection. (@GodBless   JakeWharton)
+I used [Dagger 2](https://github.com/google/dagger) for dependency injection and Butterknife for view injection. (@GodBless   JakeWharton)

 and I used RxJava, RxAndroid and RxBinding libraries for "reactive programming".